 Instructions

-- Preheat oven to 350F (175C) and prepare 3 8-inch round cake pans by generously greasing and flouring.
-Be sure to shake out excess flour.
+- Preheat oven to 350F (175C) and prepare 3 8-inch round cake pans by generously greasing and flouring (be sure to shake out excess flour) and lining the bottoms of each pan with a round of parchment paper.

-- In stand mixer, beat butter on medium-low speed until creamy.9 Tablespoons (127 g) unsalted butter
+- In stand mixer (or using an electric hand mixer), beat butter on medium-low speed until creamy.9 Tablespoons (127 g) unsalted butter

 - Add sugar and oil and beat until all ingredients are well-combined and creamy.3 cups (600 g) granulated sugar, 1 cup (236 ml) neutral cooking oil

-- Scrape down the sides and bottom of the bowl and then stir in your vanilla.4 teaspoons vanilla extract
+- Scrape down the sides and bottom of the bowl and then stir in your vanilla extract.4 teaspoons vanilla extract

-- In separate bowl, whisk together your flour, baking powder, and salt.4 cups+ 2 Tbsp (516 g) all-purpose flour, 4 ½ teaspoons baking powder, 1 ½ teaspoons salt
+- In a separate, medium-sized mixing bowl, whisk together your flour, baking powder, and salt.4 cups+ 2 Tbsp (516 g) all-purpose flour, 4 ½ teaspoons baking powder, 1 ½ teaspoons table salt

-- Using a spatula, gently fold your egg whites and sprinkles into your batter.
-Take care to scrape the sides and bottom of the bowl so that ingredients are well-combined, and take care not to over-mix.½ cup (80 g) sprinkles*
+- Add egg whites and sprinkles to the batter.
+Using a spatula, gently fold your egg whites and sprinkles into your batter.
+Take care to scrape the sides and bottom of the bowl so that ingredients are well-combined, and take care not to over-mix.½ cup (80 g) sprinkles

 - Evenly divide cake batter into prepared pans.

 - Remove cakes from oven and allow to cool for 15 minutes.
-Run a butterknife around the inside rim of each pan and invert each onto a cooling rack.
+Run a butter knife around the inside rim of each pan and carefully invert each onto a cooling rack.

 - Allow to cool completely before frosting.